 BoxLang has an installation-level configuration file that allows developers to adjust various settings from the compiler to default cache providers, runtime-wide data sources, and much more.
-You can adjust boxlang settings by placing a config/boxlang.json file in your BoxLang home directory.
+Depending on which runtime you are using, the configuration file location might change, but the configuration segments remain the same.

 If you are running BoxLang within CommandBox, the configuration file will be inside the server directory inside of CommandBox under WEB-INF/boxlang/.
 You can also run the following command to see the server home directory: